How to get a business loan with an LLC

 3. Calculate how much debt you can afford

-Be sure to tweak the numbers until you find a feasible monthly payment.
+Be sure to tweak the numbers until you find a monthly payment that your business can manage.
 That way, you’ll know what to expect when shopping for LLC loans.
 You can also refer to this calculator as you explore lenders and funding opportunities.

 4. Compare LLC lenders

-Most lenders have minimum requirements for borrowers.
+- Minimum requirements: Most lenders have minimum requirements for borrowers.
 Lenders usually require a certain amount of time in business, annual revenue and minimum credit score.
-Consider which lender’s requirements fit your needs best.
+By applying for lenders with requirements that you meet, you will improve your odds of getting your business loan approved.

+- Repayment terms: You’ll also want to consider the repayment terms offered and what term length you need to be able to handle repayments.
 Repayment terms can be anywhere from five to 25 years.
-Longer repayment terms will mean more interest over time but smaller payments spread out over time.
-Shorter repayment terms will allow you to pay off the loan quicker, but your monthly payments will be higher.
+Longer repayment terms will mean more interest over time, but they offer smaller payments spread out over time.
+Shorter repayment terms will allow you to pay off the loan quicker, but your monthly payments will be higher than long-term loans.

-Also, consider approval and funding timelines if you need the loan proceeds sooner rather than later.
+- Funding speed: Consider approval and funding timelines if you need the loan proceeds sooner rather than later.
+Online lenders often can fund your loan within 48 hours, while traditional banks may take a week or longer.

 It’s equally important to run the numbers to find the best deal on financing.
 You may find that the lender offering the lowest interest rate isn’t necessarily the cheapest option if they charge a steep origination fee.
 And if you plan to pay the loan off early, a prepayment penalty tucked away in the fine print could send your borrowing costs soaring.
 Here are some common small business loan fees to look for:

-• Origination fee: Many lenders charge this fee when you open a loan to cover the administrative costs of processing your application.
+- Origination fee: Many lenders charge between 1 percent and 5 percent of the loan amount when you open a loan to cover the administrative costs.

-Ready to find an LLC loan?
+Ready to find an LLC business loan?
 Our reviews analyze many of the top LLC lenders, including:

 5. Gather necessary LLC loan documents

-Now that you’re ready to apply, it’s best to gather the required business loan documents the lender will want to see.
+Now that you’re ready to apply, it’s best to gather the required LLC loan documents the lender will want to see.
 Here’s a general idea of what you’ll need:

 Some lenders may request additional documents.
 And if you’re offered a secured loan, you’ll also need to provide information about the collateral.
 Inquire with the lender to determine what you’ll need in advance to avoid processing delays.